sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 Here’s why you’ll love it:

 * **Bulk Post Import:**  Say goodbye to hours of manual work!
-Import hundreds of blog posts from just one CSV Excel file.
+Import hundreds of blog posts from just one CSV or Excel file.
 * **Easy File Prep:** Create or edit your content using simple spreadsheet programs like Microsoft Excel or Google Sheets.
 Save it as a CSV file, and you’re good to go!
 * **Simple File Management:** Make edits directly within your WP CSV import file using any spreadsheet editing software.
 It gives you full control over your content before import.
 * **Effective Auto-Mapping** The plugin effortlessly maps your CSV Excel header data to the right WordPress fields, saving you from tedious manual data entry.
 * **Drag and drop and Advanced Mapping** Easy to add custom field mapping with a simple drag and drop method.
-Or Map the desired fields from the drop-down with advanced mode.
+Or Map the desired fields from the drop-down using advanced mode.
-* **ACF Field Support (For Premium Versions):** Premium plugins often support Advanced Custom Fields (ACF), ensuring an unlimited import of your custom data.
+* **ACF Field Support (For Premium Versions):** Premium plugins offer support for Advanced Custom Fields (ACF), ensuring an unlimited import of your custom data.

 **Note:** The **WordPress CSV import** feature simplifies the data migration process, offering a user-friendly format that seamlessly integrates with popular plugins like WPML, MetaBox, and JetEngine.
 In WordPress, the default format is UTF-8, while non-Latin character data uses UTF-8 without BOM.
 You can choose from various encoding types such as ANSI, UTF-8, UTF-8 without BOM, UCS-2 BE BOM, and UCS-2 LE BOM.
-However, it's essential to ensure a smooth import from a CSV file by correctly escaping characters and avoiding misplaced or missing ones.
-Before importing, it's wise to check for errors or warnings.
+However, it’s essential to ensure a smooth import from a CSV file by correctly escaping characters and avoiding misplaced or missing ones.
+Before importing, it’s wise to check for errors or warnings.
 Utilizing a free tool like [CSV Lint](https://csvlint.io) can help pinpoint and address any issues precisely, ensuring a hassle-free import process.

 = XML Import =